Rent vs. Buy Calculator

 Net Buy Cost = Upfront + Mortgage Payments + Running Costs − Future Home Value | Rent Cost = Total Rent + Opportunity Cost of Down PaymentFrequently Asked Questions

-How long do I need to stay to make buying worthwhile?
+How long do I need to stay to break even on buying?

 Related Calculators